 Pre-vetted: Yes.
 Every investment opportunity applying for inclusion to the CrowdStreet Marketplace is subjected to a rigorous, objective vetting process.
 Only 2% of all applicants successfully pass this process and appear on CrowdStreet’s marketplace.

 Special Feature: Investors invest directly with Sponsors.
 CrowdStreet is a rare marketplace to operate under a direct-to-investor model, whereby investors are able to invest directly with the sponsor instead of through a special purpose vehicle.
-The direct-to-investor model may result in lower overall risk to the investor, as it removes the platform risk of a marketplace insolvency and any associated disruption to the administration of funds contained in special purpose vehicles.
+As a result, the direct-to-investor model may result in lower overall risk to the investor.
+It removes the platform risk of a marketplace insolvency and any associated disruption to the administration of funds contained in special purpose vehicles.

 One of the absolute most important value-adds a real estate marketplace can provide is a thorough vetting process.
-Ideally, only the best-of-the-best real estate deals are allowed onto the platform for investors to then do their own research and individually choose.
+Ideally, only the best-of-the-best real estate deals make it.
+Investors then do their own research and individually choose.

 CrowdStreet’s vetting and screening process includes vetting the sponsor, the specific real estate property and the sponsor’s specific offer.
 Here is their vetting process: